Bonelli's eagle: Interspecies predatory relationships

-European rabbits have a huge range of predators in the Iberian peninsula, with at least 30 different species known to hunt the once densely-populated lagomorph.
-Besides the overlapping ranges of the Bonelli's and golden eagles, most other birds of prey that hunt rabbits extensively are partitioned from the potential depletive effect of competition by differences in habitat preferences, hunting techniques and temporal activity.
+European rabbits have a huge range of predators in the Iberian peninsula, with at least 30 different species known to hunt the once densely populated lagomorph.
+Besides the overlapping ranges of Bonelli's and golden eagles, most other birds of prey that hunt rabbits extensively are partitioned from the potential depletive effect of competition by differences in habitat preferences, hunting techniques and temporal activity.
 Beyond the specialized mammalian predator, the Iberian lynx (Lynx pardinus), some of the other most specialized predators of wild rabbits are Bonelli's eagles, golden eagles, Spanish imperial eagles (Aquila adalberti) and Eurasian eagle-owls.
 A comparative study indicated that the golden eagle diet was comprised 40% by rabbits, while they made up 49% for eagle-owls, 50% for Spanish imperial eagles and 61% for Bonelli's eagle.
 Elsewhere, higher import has been applied for rabbits in the local diet of golden eagles as well as for Spanish imperial eagles.
-The mean size of rabbits taken increases more or less with the size of the avian predator: 662 g for northern goshawks, 857 g for Bonelli's eagles, 1000 g for Eurasian eagle-owls and 1360 g for golden eagles.
+The mean size of rabbits taken increases more or less with the size of the avian predator: 662 g for Eurasian goshawks, 857 g for Bonelli's eagles, 1000 g for Eurasian eagle-owls and 1360 g for golden eagles.